alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-04-the-habashis.md

 ---
-layout: post
-publisher: "alsalafiyyah@icloud.com"
-title: "Jama'at-ul-Ahbash (the Habashis)"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 19606"
+date: 2020-09-04
 hijri: Muharram 16, 1442
 lang: en
-locale: en
-note: false
-date: 2020-09-04
-category: [sects,refutals]
-summary: "One of the most important characteristics by which those first generations were distinguished and by which they achieved a higher level of righteousness than other people, was the fact that they referred all their affairs to the Qur’an and the Sunnah."
+layout: post
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 19606
+summary: One of the most important characteristics by which those first generations were distinguished and by which they achieved a higher level of righteousness than other people, was the fact that they referred all their affairs to the Qur’an and the Sunnah.
+title: Jama'at-ul-Ahbash (the Habashis)
 ---

 Praise be to Allah Alone.
 Peace and blessings be upon the last Prophet, his family, and Companions.